hail2u/html-best-practices/README.md

 ### Prefer strong native semantics

-Some element has a implicit ARIA role in an HTML document, don’t specify (or change).
+Some element has a implicit ARIA role in an HTML document, don’t specify.

 Bad: